JennEYoon/datasciY/fastai/README.md

      - Try with fastai too.
 Have AMI setup?
   * AWS GPU AMI -- fastai has AMI "Public Community Machines" setup.
 Try it out.
   * AWS AMI for cs231n -- may also exist, look into it.
+  * Try Papersource for fastai -- since it is cheaper and there is an AMI for it.